x00tex/hackTheBox/Boxes/linux/Retired/pit/README.md

   ![](screenshots/centos-login.png)

-  * cookie header contians cockpit value. **[cockpit](https://cockpit-project.org/)** is a web-based graphical interface for servers, intended for everyone, especially those who are: new to Linux (including Windows admins) familiar with Linux and want an easy, graphical way to administer servers.
+  * cookie header contains cockpit value. **[cockpit](https://cockpit-project.org/)** is a web-based graphical interface for servers, intended for everyone, especially those who are: new to Linux (including Windows admins) familiar with Linux and want an easy, graphical way to administer servers.

 * **hostname:** `dms-pit.htb` from 9090 Port ssl certificate have **403 Forbidden**
 * **Port 80:** home is **nginx default page**.